Madivoli/hotel_revenue_and_booking_analysis/README.md

 **Strategic Recommendation**
 To bridge the $2.6M gap, Sarova Hotels and Resorts should shift from margin preservation to volume capture, specifically targeting **a reduction in the 32% cancellation rate to convert 'Lost Revenue' back into realized gains.**

+**Management Note:** 2017 performance represents an 8-month period.
+When annualized, both hotels were on track to match or exceed 2016 revenue levels.

 ---
 **Total Bookings**